 Why you should find an application process that does the work for you:

 Hiring is already a difficult process and adding in more hoops for your team may seem like just too much.
 Unfortunately, the more hoops job seekers face, the least likely they are to even begin applying, let alone actually finish the process.
 The ClearCompany ATS features mobile apply, keeping all the applicant information in one efficient system.
 The application itself is scalable, accommodating one-click applications or ones with more complex requirements so any need of the company can be integrated.

 If Mobile Apply is Out of Reach

-- Display job advertisements or descriptions in a mobile friendly webpage, whether on your career site or on another job board
+- Display job advertisements or descriptions on a mobile-friendly webpage, whether on your career site or on another job board

-- Offer an easy save/bookmarking feature on your job advertisments for the candidate to return to in the future
+- Offer an easy save/bookmarking feature on your job advertisements for the candidate to return to in the future

 - Allow candidates to send resumes for follow up, so the applicant has completed one step towards finishing an application

 It might be working for you to have a longer, more complex application.
 Some employers feel the longer process ensures only the most interested candidates are making it into the hands of recruiters, but with 70% of job seekers hoping to apply via mobile, be prepared for the competition to have a leg up on your company when it comes to candidate experience.
 As the popularity of smartphones and tablets grows, it won’t be only elite companies or high turnover industries using mobile apply.

 If you are looking for an applicant tracking software that features mobile apply, but allows your team to focus on what really matters — hiring quality employees — then let us show you the power of ClearCompany’s ATS.